Common symptoms of depression

 "I've been living on what feels like a rollercoaster for most of my life," says Jenni, now in her 50s and a grandmother.
 "I always knew I needed some kind of support, but mental health wasn’t spoken about, and I didn’t know how to get the care I needed.
 [But] I realised it’s not just about me.
 It’s about being well enough to care for my family, my children and my grandchildren."

-Depression affects people in different ways and can cause emotional, mental and physical symptoms.
+Depression affects people in different ways and may cause emotional, mental and physical symptoms.

 Simply put, depression is an ongoing feeling of sadness and loss of interest in activities you previously enjoyed.
 There are various types of depression, ranging from mild to more severe, and it can affect people in vastly different ways.